1965Eric/HarvardX-PH125.5x-Data-Science-Productivity-Tools/README.md

 - [ ] C. head *bash*
 - [ ] D. ls -l

-6. Advanced Unix Executables, Permissions, and File Types

-### Executables, Permissions, and File Types

-Your colleague was editing his “dot” files when something went wrong.
+9. Your colleague was editing his “dot” files when something went wrong.
 He first noticed there was an issue when he tried to execute the following line of code:
 ```
 ls
 ```